JLL — Jones Lang LaSalle Incorporated

 3. Forward Guidance and Outlook

-- Revenue Growth Targets: High single-digit growth anticipated for leasing and Capital Markets, with low double-digit growth for Capital Market services.
+- Revenue Growth Targets: High single-digit growth anticipated across various segments, with low double-digit growth expected in Capital Markets.

 5. Notable Q&A Insights